wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 title: Advanced Rules
 ---

-- [Heroism & Scars](#heroism--scars) (post game session character growth)
 - [Damage Types](#damage-types) (damage combos)
 - [Stat Damage](#stat-damage)
 - [Conditions](#conditions)
 - [Rare Metals](#rare-metals) (mithril and shit)
 - [Traveling](#traveling)
 - [Between Adventures](#between-adventures) (ways to spend Treasures)

----

-## Post Game Character Growth

-###### Inspired by Arnold K's [Legendarium](https://goblinpunch.blogspot.com/2020/04/the-legendarium-diagetic-advancement.html)

-<ins>Heroism.</ins> After a session, note one heroic thing you did.
-You can add 1 to a Skill that directly relates to this gesture.
-You can only know as many skills as your Intelligence.
-You can replace old skills as you get new ones.

-<ins>Scars.</ins> Also, after a session, if you got wounded, you now have a scar.
-This scar makes you resistant to the specific danger that gave you the Wound (as defined by the referee).
-You can only have as many scars as your Constitution.
-You can replace old scars as you get new ones.
-If you somewhat mutate during your adventure, each mutation takes the place of a scar but cannot be removed.

 ---